 1974: Gatwick Airport becomes part of the borough of Crawley.

-1979: BAA (the owners of Gatwick Airport) sings a legally binding agreement with West Sussex County Council not to build another runway for 40 years.
+1979: BAA (the owners of Gatwick Airport) signs a legally binding agreement with West Sussex County Council not to build another runway for 40 years.

 1982: Pope John Paul II arrives at Gatwick for his tour of the UK.